-In both cases it speaks to the nature of justice and fairness being at their core summed up by the term “balance”.
+In both cases, it speaks to the nature of justice and fairness being at their core summed up by the term “balance.”

-Thus, given this, we can make claims that “are true” that use terms like “fair”.
+Thus, given this, we can make claims that “are true” that use terms like “fair.”

-For example, I can reasonably say, “it is fair if a person kills a person in self defense if and only if that person was actively trying to take their life” (I can say “the non-aggression principle” “is just” or “is fair”).
-I can find empirical grounds for this argument, like Locke did, even though justice is a concept which does not exist as a physical entity here on earth and I can not bring justice to court with me in a bag and show it to a jury of my peers in my defense.
+For example, I can reasonably say, “it is fair if a person kills a person in self-defense if and only if that person was actively trying to take their life.”
+I can say “the non-aggression principle” “is just” or “is fair”).
+I can find empirical grounds for this argument like Locke did, even though justice is a concept which does not exist as a physical entity here on earth and I can not bring justice to court with me in a bag and show it to a jury of my peers in my defense.

-Justice and fairness cast shadows on the cave wall (speaking metaphorically), and they intersect with reality at points and can be seen empirically in this way, but they aren’t physical tangible things that we can hold in our hands and say “look, its a justice”.
+Justice and fairness cast shadows on the cave wall (speaking metaphorically), and they intersect with reality at points and can be seen empirically in this way, but they aren’t physical, tangible things that we can hold in our hands and say “look, it’s a justice.”

-This is to say, it is both absurd and rather useful and empirically proven.
+It is both absurd and rather useful and empirically proven.
 It is, as it perhaps should be, many things at once existing in a somewhat ironic balance.